Pin99978/supermicro-validation-toolkit/docs/architecture.md

 ### Workflow 2: Change Control (How to safely update `golden_config.yml`)

-This is the most critical workflow, designed to prevent pushing unverified or incorrect configurations to the fleet.

 1.  **Isolate:** A new firmware (e.g., VBIOS `96.00.41.00.02`) is released by a vendor.
 2.  **Upgrade:** An engineer manually upgrades a single **"Golden Server"** (a dedicated, non-production test machine) to this new firmware.
 3.  **Extract:** The engineer runs `sudo python3 validate_gpu.py` on this Golden Server.
 The script will **[FAIL]**, but the output `validation_report.json` will contain the *actual* new version string:
     `"actual": "96.00.41.00.02"`
 4.  **Verify:** The engineer confirms this is the correct, expected new string.
 5.  **Commit:** The engineer updates `golden_config.yml` (on the Diag Host) with this *verified* string and commits it to **Git** with a clear message (e.g., "Update H100 VBIOS to 96.00.41.00.02 per NVIDIA Bulletin").
-6.  **Deploy:** The engineer can now safely run the `deploy.sh` script to push this new, verified config to the entire 1,000-server fleet.
+6.  **Deploy:** The engineer can now safely run the `deploy.sh` script to push this new, verified config to the entire multiple servers

 ## 3. Architecture Flowchart